Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Purpose and assumptions

+\item[(A5)] Noiseless public channel between Bob and Alice is assumed.
+In practice, it can be realized by a combination of error correcting code and noisy wireless channel between Bob and Alice.
+This assumption can be confirmed by authentication as explained in Subsection \ref{NHS}. \end{description}

+In summary, when we have $m$ transmissions from Alice to Bob, there is the following relation among Alice's $i$-th sending real variable $A_i$, Bob's $i$-th receiving real variable $B_i$, and Eve's $i$-th receiving real variable $E_i$.

-Here, due to Assumptions (A2), (A3), and (A4), $X_1$ and $X_2$ are standard Gaussian random variables, $Y$ is a random variable with average $0$, and the coefficients $a_B,b_B$, $e_B$, $a_E$, $b_E$, and $e_E$ are constants with physical meaning as Fig. \ref{table1}.
-Here, $Y$ does not necessarily obey the Gaussian distribution.
+Here, the coefficients $a_B,b_B$, $e_B$, $a_E$, $b_E$, and $e_E$ are constants with physical meaning as Table \ref{table1}.
+To discuss the situation advantageous to Eve, we assume that Eve's detection has no noise except for the noise inside of her detector as Eq. \eqref{4-24-2X}.
 Even though we put $e_E$ to be $0$, there is no information loss.
 So, we consider only the case when $e_E$ is $0$ for simplicity.

-Further, since the intermediate space between Alice and Bob is controlled by Eve due to Assumption (A1), the information $Y$ can be injected by Eve as Fig. \ref{F3}.
-Here, to discuss the situation advantageous to Eve, we assume that Eve's detection has no noise except for the noise inside of her detector as Eq. \eqref{4-24-2X}.
-Thus, Eve knows the value of $Y$ as well as $E$.
-This attack is the best strategy for Eve under Assumptions (A1)-(A4), and is called {\it noise injecting attack} because Eve injects the noise $Y$ in this attack.
+Also, due to Assumption (A1), Eve knows the value of $Y$ as well as $E$.
+Then, additionally we assume the following assumption. \begin{description} \item[(A6)] Eve knows all the channel parameters, which are given in \eqref{4-24-1X} and \eqref{4-24-2X} as well as the value of $Y_i$ \end{description}

-When Eve is closer to Alice than Bob and the performance of Eve's detector is the same as that of Bob's, the signal-noise ratio of Eve is not smaller than that of Bob so that secure communication with forward reconciliation is impossible.
-Since there is a possibility of secure communication with backward reconciliation, this paper considers reverse reconciliation under Assumptions (A1)-(A4).
-The protocol will be given in Section \ref{s3}.
+Since the information $Y_i$ can be injected by Eve as Fig. \ref{F3}, the attack under Assumptions (A1)-(A6) is called {\it noise injecting attack}.
+When Eve is closer to Alice than Bob and the performance of Eve's detector is the same as that of Bob's, the signal-noise ratio of Eve is not smaller than that of Bob so that secure communication by one-way wire-tap channel is impossible.
+We discuss this problem in Section \ref{MDO}.

+To overcome this problem, this paper considers two-way protocol like QKD.
+In the two-way protocol, the performance depends on the direction of information reconciliation (error correction).
+When we employ the forward reconciliation, the performance is the same as the case with one-way wire-tap channel, as explained in Section \ref{MDO}, then, it cannot realize secure communication in the above case.
+Our protocol employs the reverse reconciliation after the above information transmission, as will be given in Section \ref{s3}.

 Here, we discuss the meaning of coefficients $a_B$ and $a_E$ more deeply.
 The coefficients $a_B$ and $a_E$ express the attenuation.
 The intensities $a_E^2$ and $a_B^2$ behave as $C d^{-\alpha}$ with positive constants $C$ and $\alpha$ when the distance from Alice's transmitting antenna is $d$, and have stochastic behavior as fading in long time span\cite[Section 5.4.1]{TV}.
 For example, the free space with no obstacle has the constant $\alpha=2$\cite{TV}.
 Due to {\it spatial assumption} (Assumption (A3)), Eve's detector is sufficiently far from Alice's transmitting antenna.
 So, the relation $d\ \ge d_0$ holds with a certain constant $d_0$ Under this assumption, we can guarantee that $a_E^2 \le C d_0^{-\alpha}$.